-Many exporters, especially beginners, assume that freight forwarders and customs brokers are two names for the same thing.
-This couldn't be further from the truth.
+Many importers and exporters, especially beginners, assume that freight forwarders and customs brokers are two names for the same thing.
+I'm afraid that's not true.

 Freight Forwarder: A Definition